TogarashiPepper/koan/README.md

 | `>`, `>=`, `<`, and `<=`             | L: `3`, R: `4`            |
 | `\|\|` and `&&`                      | L: `1`, R: `2`            |

-All of the above operators are binary, but there are also two unary operators.
-There's unary minus `-` and pitimes `○`, all unary operators have the same precedence and always have higher precedence than binary operators.
+All of the above operators are binary, but there are also four unary operators.
+There's unary minus `-`, pitimes `○`, sqrt `√`, and logical not `!`, all unary operators have the same precedence and always have higher precedence than binary operators.

 ### Unicode
 For the most part, every ascii operator has a unicode equivalent, `>=` may be writen as `≥`, `*` as `×` (note this is not ascii x), `<=` as `≤`, and `!=` as `≠`.